pileofwolves/finmer/Docs/content/tutorial/part1.md

 	src={require("/images/Tutorial01NoticeChoiceSettings.png")}
 	caption="Your first Choice node should look like this.
 You can just copy the above settings." />

-This creates a new button on the screen.
+This will add a new button at the bottom of the game screen, when the player visits the notice board.
 A Choice node represents a button the player can 'choose' - hence 'Choice' node.

+The other main type of nodes are called States.
 States and Choices alternate each other: the player picks whichever Choice they like, and the game then picks a State in response.
 You can think of States as the game's 'reply' to the player's actions.

 :::info Takeaway
 States always lead to Choices, and Choices always lead to States.
 The player picks Choices, the game picks States.
 Sometimes there is only one option, but this alternating pattern is always there.
 You can read more about this [in the Scene document](/asset-types/scenes).